Advertiser Disclosure

 You won’t get webcam protection with Windows Defender.
 Many parents and users like to have that included for extra peace of mind.

-Microsoft has also used in-depth research that helps protect against emerging viral threats.
-The latest research combines machine learning, data analysis, and cloud infrastructure to protect your devices.
+Microsoft has also used in-depth research to help protect against emerging viral threats.
+The latest research combines machine learning, data analysis, and cloud infrastructure to protect devices.

 But, if you are like most users, you want a product that runs without you having to check it.
 Windows Defender must be set up to perform scheduled scans in Windows Task Scheduler.